mortezakowkabi/jcb-persian-documentation/041-Upgrade-to-JCB-v2.5.8-and-using-the-new-Admin-View-and-Admin-Fields.md

 [00:11:50](https://www.youtube.com/watch?v=YaycQcsMpOs&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h11m50s)

 Getting back to the Install.
 Open this Admin View - 'Look', and then install the upgrade.
 Select it, it has not been released yet, so this is a pre-demostration.
 A file is selected from my computer(See video).
 Since it is quite a huge data set it may take a while for the installation to be completed.
-[00:12:47](https://www.youtube.com/watch?v=YaycQcsMpOs&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h12m47s) In this case the upgrade to version 2.5.8 has been successful. <<<
+[00:12:47](https://www.youtube.com/watch?v=YaycQcsMpOs&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h12m47s) In this case the upgrade to version 2.5.8 has been successful.

 ### New Field And Conditions View

 [00:12:55](https://www.youtube.com/watch?v=YaycQcsMpOs&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h12m55s)

-If that Admin View is opened which looked like this(see video) and now refresh it, it should look like that(see video).
-It has moved  these Fields to the side.
-There is now a Settings Field and as you can see all the data is just been updated and moved to Sub Form values.
-Same with the Tabs.
-Going to Field and Conditions, that is how the new Field and Conditions View looks like.
-Due to many reasons we could not keep the Sub Form Fields within the Admin View, [00:13:38](https://www.youtube.com/watch?v=YaycQcsMpOs&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h13m38s) especially when you start having more than 50 Admin Fields, which in my case, I have quite a few of those, it's not advisable.
-Because it causes a tremendous slow down on page load.
-I mean imagine each of these lines are 1 - 13 Fields.
-If you start having a lot of those Fields which you could have up to 800, [00:14:09](https://www.youtube.com/watch?v=YaycQcsMpOs&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h14m09s) by the limit we've set, it really takes a long time to load that into the page.
+If that Admin View is opened and then refreshed, the changes will be seen(see video).
+There is now a Settings Field and as may be seen, all the data has been updated and moved to Sub Form values.
+The same with Tabs.
+Going to Field and Conditions, it may also be seen how the new Field and Conditions View looks like.
+[00:13:32](https://www.youtube.com/watch?v=YaycQcsMpOs&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h13m32s) Due to many reasons it is not advisable to keep the Sub Form Fields within the Admin View, especially when there are more than 50 Admin Fields, because it causes a tremendous slow down on page load.
+Taken into consideration that each of these lines are 1 - 13 fields and if you start having a lot of those Fields<<<<<<

+ which you could have up to 800, [00:14:09](https://www.youtube.com/watch?v=YaycQcsMpOs&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h14m09s) by the limit we've set, it really takes a long time to load that into the page.

 ### How The Field And Conditions View Works?